 A streamlined step- by -step process is followed in order to diagnose and meet the specific needs of each boy.
-Recommendations from a full Educational Psychological assessment, teacher as well as parent referrals are taken into account when considering admission into Individual academic support lessons.
+Recommendations from a full Educational Psychological assessment, teachers as well as parent referrals are taken into account when considering admission into Individual academic support lessons.
 Therefore, parents have a responsibility to share information about the learning needs, strengths and challenges of their child so that effective intervention can be provided (this includes previous assessments, psycho-educational reports and history of remedial intervention, for example).
 When and if information is withheld from the school, effective teaching and learning becomes difficult and appropriate support cannot be provided.

 Cordwalles acknowledges that every boy is unique, with individual strengths, challenges, interests, abilities and learning needs.
 This unit underpins the reality that, for some, learning difficulties are very real and that with understanding, accountability, empathy and the re-enforcement of skills, boys can be equipped with ways of overcoming these obstacles and to grow in confidence and to flourish.
 Once all options and interventions have been explored, there may be circumstances in which, Cordwalles recognises that it might not be in the best interest of the student to receive education and support in our environment setting, then the students’ participation within our educational context may not be possible and parents will be informed accordingly.

 In support of the schools’ mission, the department is also committed to providing a nurturing learning environment that will inspire and educate these young boys to become MEN of significance.